E-RayZer: Self-supervised 3D Reconstruction as Spatial Visual Pre-training: Experiments

 \subsubsection{Probing Representations on Downstream Tasks}

-\textbf{Baselines and Setups.} To further assess the spatial awareness, we probe and compare the feature representations of \ours{} against widely-used vision encoders: DINO-series~\cite{oquab2023dinov2, simeoni2025dinov3}, CroCo v2~\cite{weinzaepfel2023croco}, VideoMAE V2~\cite{wang2023videomae}, Perception Encoder~\cite{bolya2025perception}, and RayZer~\cite{jiang2025rayzer}.
+\textbf{Baselines and Setups.} To further assess the spatial awareness, we probe and compare the feature representations of \ours{} against widely-used vision encoders: DINO series~\cite{oquab2023dinov2, simeoni2025dinov3}, CroCo v2~\cite{weinzaepfel2023croco}, VideoMAE V2~\cite{wang2023videomae}, Perception Encoder~\cite{bolya2025perception}, and RayZer~\cite{jiang2025rayzer}.
 We only use the backbones and train the prediction heads \textbf{from scratch}.
 We compare performance under both frozen-backbone and full-finetuning settings on downstream tasks, including:

 \textbullet~\emph{Multi-view Depth and Pose Estimation (3D Tasks).} For depth estimation, we apply a DPT head~\cite{ranftl2021vision} on top of the backbones.
+Single-view backbones lack multi-view correspondence and thus reduce to monocular depth estimation.
 For pose estimation, we attach VGGT’s~\cite{wang2025vggt} camera head to each backbone, using either the class token or averaged patch features as camera tokens.
 These tokens are aggregated across views via transformer layers, enabling even single-view models to reason over multi-view geometry.
-We note the camera estimation heads of RayZer and \ours{} in their pre-training stage are not used.
+We note that the camera heads of RayZer and \ours{} from their pre-training stage are \textit{not} used for fairness.

 \textbullet~\emph{Pairwise Flow Estimation (2.5D Task).} We consider backbones that encode binocular geometry, including CroCo v2~\cite{weinzaepfel2023croco}, VideoMAE V2~\cite{wang2023videomae}, RayZer~\cite{jiang2025rayzer}, and \ours{}.
 We follow the settings of UFM~\cite{zhang2025ufm}.